directus/docs/content/tutorials/6.self-hosting/deploy-directus-to-google-cloud-platform.md

 authors:
   - name: Trust Jamin
     title: Guest Author
+description: Learn how to deploy Directus on GCP with a Cloud SQL database and Cloud Storage Bucket.
 ---
 In this tutorial, you will learn how to deploy a self-hosted instance of Directus to Google Cloud Platform (GCP) Cloud Run and connect it with a Cloud SQL database (PostgreSQL) and Cloud Storage for storing assets.